-Carrie Pettus-Davis, PhD, MSW
+Carrie Pettus, PhD, MSW

-Pettus joined The Florida State University as Associate Professor in summer 2018 to found and lead the Institute for Justice Research and Development – a premier trans-sector research center located in the college of social work focused on criminal justice system-wide innovations and preparing the social work profession for leadership in smart decarceration approaches.
-Pettus-Davis is co-founder and director of the Smart Decarceration Initiative and co-leads the Promote Smart Decarceration grand challenge network –one of the 12 grand challenges identified by the American Academy of Social Work and Social Welfare.
+Pettus joined The Florida State University as Associate Professor in Summer 2018 to found and lead the Institute for Justice Research and Development – a premier multidisciplinary research center located in the College of Social Work.
+She leads a large team of faculty and staff dedicated to producing effective, sustainable, and equitable criminal justice reforms.
+Pettus is also co-founder of the Smart Decarceration Initiative and co-leads the Promote Smart Decarceration network of the Grand Challenges of Social Work initiative by the American Academy of Social Work and Social Welfare.
 Prior to joining academia, Pettus worked extensively as a social worker in varied mental health and corrections settings.